golovach-ivan/Correct-by-Construction/rho-j.u.c/src/CompletionStage.md

 A stage of a possibly asynchronous computation, that performs an action or computes a value when another CompletionStage completes.
 A stage completes upon termination of its computation, but this may in turn trigger other dependent stages.([javadoc](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletionStage.html)).

+A Future that may be explicitly completed, and may be used as a CompletionStage, supporting dependent functions and actions that trigger upon its completion. ([javadoc](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletableFuture.html)).

 **java.util.concurrent.CompletionStage** (short version)
 ```java
 public interface CompletionStage<T> {